-The Carlos was an Italian restaurant at 25 West 24th Street in New York.
-Located a half block from Madison Square, between 5th and 6th Avenues, it was near the Hudson Tube Station where trains arrived from New Jersey.
-The above postcard from about 1912 promotes an Italian restaurant named The Carlos to New Jerseyites by claiming it was “free from mosquitoes.”1 The comic scene is a bit confusing, showing a cityscape on the left and a railroad platform in New Jersey on the right, where swarms of mosquitoes can be seen harassing commuters waiting on the platform.
+This comic postcard from about 1912 promotes an Italian restaurant named The Carlos to New Jerseyites by claiming it was “free from mosquitoes.”1 The confusing scene shows a New York cityscape on the left and a railroad platform in New Jersey on the right where swarms of mosquitoes can be seen harassing commuters standing on the platform.
 In reality, The Carlos was located at 25 West 24th Street, near both Madison Square Park and the Hudson Tube Station shown in the distance on the card.
-More interestingly, it faced the drab façade of a building across the street that hid Stanford White’s love nest.
-(The famed architect rented the second and third floors for his trysts, fitting the rooms with mirrored walls, a canopy bed, and a red velvet swing.2 Much of what we know about this restaurant and its bohemian spirit comes from postcards and from the diary of one of its most famous patrons.
+More interestingly, it faced the drab façade of a building across the street that hid the love nest of architect Stanford White who rented the second and third floors for his trysts, fitting the rooms with mirrored walls, a canopy bed, and a red velvet swing.2 Much of what we know about this restaurant and its bohemian spirit comes from postcards and from the diary of one of its most famous patrons.

-Artist John Sloan recorded several visits to the Carlos in his diary.3 As a leading member of the Ashcan School of realist painters, he depicted various aspects of daily life in New York, including scenes in bars and restaurants.
+Artist John Sloan recorded several visits to the Carlos in his diary.3 As a leading member of the Ashcan School of realist painters, he depicted various aspects of daily life, including scenes in bars and restaurants.
 His painting titled “Renganeschi’s Saturday Night” shows a comparable eatery on West 10th Street in Greenwich Village.
-After working on the painting “Throbbing Fountain, Night,” Sloan took his wife Dolly to the Carlos on August 29, 1908, making its first appearance in this diary.4
+After working on the painting “Throbbing Fountain, Night,” Sloan took his wife Dolly to The Carlos on August 29, 1908, making its first appearance in this diary.4

 |“Throbbing Fountain, Night” (1908)|